 You May Also Enjoy Great Family Walks in Roscommon

 We love going to Boyle Pleasure Grounds, a place where you can sit and rest or watch a game of soccer on the all-weather pitch.
 You can let the children play in the enclosed safe playground or walk along by the Boyle River.

 This is where the Military band used to play years ago, from here you can see the front of King House.

-Do you have a favourite outdoor place to go with the kids in Roscommon?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Roscommon to go with the kids?
+Tell us in the comments below.